Sciss/Strugatzki/README.md

 This is a case that was not directly aimed at in the original design, so while it is possible to perform this task, the way one has to call Strugatzki is perhaps a bit strange.
 Here are the main concepts needed:

-- The 'database' to search for in this case contains only a single sound -- the long file.
+- The 'database' to search for in this case contains only a single sound &ndash; the long file.
 - In order to find more than one occurrence, we must set in advance the number of hits we want to have reported

 For the sake of the example, let's assume the long file is the public domain recording of an H.P.
 Lovecraft text,